vksah32/blog-posts/Raft consensus.md

 ![Screen Shot 2020-05-30 at 11.57.19 AM](https://raw.githubusercontent.com/vksah32/screenshots/master/Screen_Shot_2020-05-30_at_11.57.19_AM.png)

-The consensus algorithm (Paxos, Raft) keeps the log synced among the servers
+The consensus algorithm (Paxos, Raft) keeps the log consistent among the servers.
+Follow the steps in the figure above to get the feel of how it works.